 One attraction that will be unique to Legoland New York will be the Big Lego Adventure Ride.
 The dark ride will shrink passengers to the size of a Lego Minifigure.
 It then takes them on a journey through a life-size Lego world.

 One of the great things about playing with Lego is the potential it gives you to dismantle what you’ve just created and build something new.
 But the analogies end here.
-Five decades after Legoland Billund debuted in Denmark, Lego and Merlin aren’t going to start smashing a tried-and-tested theme park formula to pieces.
+Five decades after Legoland Billund opened in Denmark, Lego and Merlin aren’t going to start smashing a tried-and-tested theme park formula to pieces.